Skip to main content

 • Stability: Configuration stability built on static type system, constraints, and rules.

-• Fast automation: Gradient automation scheme of CRUD APIs, multilingual SDKs, language plugin
+• Fast automation: KCL offers a gradient automation scheme encompassing CRUD APIs, multilingual SDKs, and language plugins

-• Rich multi-language SDK: Go, Python, Java and REST APIs meet different scenarios and application use prelude.
+• Rich multi-language SDK: SDKs for Rust, Go, Python, Java, Node.js and REST APIs cater to diverse scenarios and application use cases.

 apiVersion = "apps/v1"